jetrockets/perfect_audit/README.md

 #=> #<PerfectAudit::Book:0x00007ff51c8e4248 @id=0, @created_at="2018-03-22T20:21:25Z", @name="Test", @public=true ...>
 ```

-Find book by ID:
+Find book by ID

 ``` ruby
 PerfectAudit.books.find(100)
 #=> #<PerfectAudit::Book:0x00007ff51c89f828 @id=100, @created_at="2018-03-22T20:48:54Z", @name="Test", @public=false ...>
 ```

-Delete a book:
+Delete a book

 ``` ruby
 # To delete a book you can use either its ID or instance